 Phil Hoff (SAPOL)

 Phil Hoff has accomplished many things in his role as White Ribbon Ambassador.
-He has a long-term passion for addressing DV and this in turn drives his passion to be one of our most active Ambassadors.
+He has a long-term passion for addressing DV and this, in turn, drives his passion to be one of our most active Ambassadors.
 This passion allows him to frequently present at a wide range of community events.
-He has informally consulted on White Ribbon resource development, presented at many White Ribbon and community prevention events in his role as Ambassador accross the state, including schools and White Ribbon workplaces.
+He has informally consulted on White Ribbon resource development, presented at many White Ribbon and community prevention events in his role as Ambassador across the state, including schools and White Ribbon workplaces.
 Facilitated several organisational relationships between White Ribbon and local organisations, including Surf Lifesaving SA and naturally marched and spoke at the Adelaide White Ribbon March on 25th November 2017.

 THE ROSIE BATTY FOCUS AWARD

-The winner of this award not only understands the importance of raising the awareness and the profile of domestic violence in Australia, but also works tirelessly and has the determination that deserves this recognition.
+The winner of this award not only understands the importance of raising the awareness and the profile of domestic violence in Australia but also works tirelessly and has the determination that deserves this recognition.
 Arman Abrahimzadeh is a leader and a champion and in the darkness, that is domestic violence, they are a guiding light.
 Arman goes far above and beyond to create positive change, to support the survivors and remember the victims of domestic violence in Australia.
-Like Rosie, he too shows compassion and challenges us to rethink our world and ask us not to be complacent, but to open our hearts and minds to say enough is enough.
+Like Rosie, he too shows compassion and challenges us to rethink our world and ask us not to be complacent but to open our hearts and minds to say enough is enough.
 To end violence against women and Children.